dell/omnia/docs/README.md

 ## Contributing to Omnia
 The Omnia project was started to give members of the [Dell Technologies HPC Community](https://dellhpc.org) a way to easily setup clusters of Dell EMC servers, but to contribute useful tools, fixes, and functionality back to the HPC Community.

+### Open to All
+While we started Omnia within the Dell Technologies HPC Community, that doesn't mean that it's limited to Dell EMC servers, networking, and storage.
+This is an open project, and we want to encourage *everyone* to use and contribute to Omnia!

+### Anyone Can Contribute!
+It's not just new features and bug fixes that can be contributed to the Omnia project!
+Anyone should feel comfortable contributing.
+We are asking for all types of contributions:
+* New feature code
+* Bug fixes
+* Documentation updates
+* Feature suggestions
+* Feedback
+* Validation that it works for your particular configuration

+If you would like to contribute, see [CONTRIBUTING](../CONTRIBUTING.md).